-The 48th edition of the David Bell Memorial Race (The Ayrshire Alps Classic) will be run over an 81 mile course featuring the ascents of Carleton, the Screws and the Byne.
-Based in and around Girvan, the race concludes with four laps of a circuit featuring the Byne and Assel Valley.
+The 49th edition of the David Bell Memorial Race will be run over a 130km course featuring the ascents of Tairlaw (Shalloch), Hadyard, the Screws and the Byne.
+Based in and around Girvan, the race concludes with the now traditional lap of a circuit featuring the Byne and Assel Valley.

-Known for being a hardman’s race, the 48th edition of the Davie Bell will not buck the trend with over 1000m of ascent.
-However, gone are the steep pitches of the Nic O Balloch that favour the pure climbers so well.
-Instead the steady gradients of the Byne will suit powerful riders who can handle the relentless pressure.
+Known for being a hardman’s race, the 49th edition of the Davie Bell will not buck the trend with over 1400m of ascent.
+However, with the 2013 edition finishing in a big group sprint the circuit suits the powerful rather than the pure climbers.

-With the riders passing by Victory Park in Girvan six times this should make for a great spectator friendly race.
-Add to that the beautiful opening gallop to Lendalfoot along the gorgeous South Carrick Coastline… Look forward to the photos!
+With the riders passing by Victory Park in Girvan three times this should make for a great spectator friendly race.
+Add to that the beautiful views by the Bell Memorial at Rowntree Toll… Look forward to the photos!